supercollider/supercollider/README_LINUX.md

 classes requiring Qt.
 A workaround and more details are described in on the [RPi](http://supercollider.github.io/development/building-raspberrypi) page.

-#### Release build
+#### Compiler optimizations

-If you're building SC for production use, make sure to build in release mode:
+If you're building SC for production use and/or don't plan on using a debugger, make sure to build in release mode:

     cmake -DCMAKE_BUILD_TYPE=Release ..

 This sets the compiler to the best optimization settings.
+Switch back to the defaults using `cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..`.

+If you're compiling SC only for use on your own machine (that is, you aren't cross-compiling or packaging SC for distribution), it is recommended to turn on the `NATIVE` flag to enable CPU-specific optimizations:

+    cmake -DNATIVE=ON ..

 #### Install location